![]() |

 Microwave for 10 – 15 minutes, giving the grits a good stir every 2 minutes, especially near the end.
 Watch carefully, you don’t want these to spill over!

-Stir in cheese until it melts, then add spices and chilies.
+Stir in the cheese until it melts, then add the spices and chilies.

 Transfer to a serving bowl, sprinkle with green onion and serve immediately.

 GREEN CHILI CHEESE GRITS in the SLOW COOKER Last year, I started cooking grits in the slow cooker.
 It takes two to three hours and the grits must be stirred to minimize sticking but still, the grits turn out just beautifully.
-I have converted (and tested, you know I test-test-test all my recipes, right?!) this microwave recipe for the slow cooker, see, Slow Cooker Green Chili Cheese Grits, an adaptation of this recipe and my recipe for Slow Cooker Sweet Potato (or Pumpkin or Butternut Squash) Grits.
+The technique is an adaptation of this recipe and my recipe for Slow Cooker Sweet Potato (or Pumpkin or Butternut Squash) Grits.

 This Week, Elsewhere